au-ts/multikernel-manifest/README.md

 - QEMU and OdroidC4 are the development platforms.

+- GICv3 is currently unsupported; there are no active blockers for this aside from not having spent the (relatively minimal) amount of effort to adjust seL4.

 - There are 3 new microkit examples:

     - 'multikernel': which sends a few cross-core notifications.